 Sponsored by Rep. Jim Cox, R-Berks, the measure would hike the sales tax from 6 percent to 7 percent statewide and raise the personal income tax rate from 3.07 percent to 4 percent.
 In Allegheny County, the sales tax would rise to 8 percent.

 In addition, many goods and services currently exempt from the sales tax would be taxable under the bill, which aims to raise $10 billion dollars to replace the revenue that would be lost by the elimination of school property taxes.

 Liquor Store Privatization

-The bill, sponsored by House Majority Leader Mike Turzai, R-Bradford Woods, failed to come up for a vote in the House by week’s end.
+The bill, sponsored by House Majority Leader Mike Turzai, R-Bradford Woods, could come up for a vote in the House by week’s end.
 If approved, it would go on to the Senate for consideration in the fall.

 Only two states, Pennsylvania and Utah, have complete control of all aspects of wine and spirits distribution, according to a report that the governor's budget office commissioned.

 Not everyone agrees that House Bill 11 is the way to go.